Antix-Development/WebPlus/README.md

 ## Why WebPlus?

 I really enjoy creating applications using HTML, CSS, and JavaScript.

 These *"web apps"* are fantastic but they have no access to the local file system, because of security.
 This issue can be solved by using currently available frameworks, so I tried a bunch of them, [ElectronJS](https://www.electronjs.org/), [NWjs](https://nwjs.io/), [CEFSharp](https://cefsharp.github.io/), [Tauri](https://tauri.app/), and [Neutralino](https://neutralino.js.org/).

-Because some of them created gigantic distributions (90Mb+) and others had unresolvable issues, I decided to just write my own.
+Because some of them created gigantic distributions (90Mb+) and others had unresolvable issues, I just decided to write my own..
+WebPlus.

 WebPlus was created for my own personal use and is publicly availabe in case anyone finds it interesting or of use.
 It does *not* strive to compete with any established more advanced frameworks that provide similar functionality.
 In fact, comparing WebPlus to other mature frameworks is probably a bit like comparing an abacus with an electronic calculator.